PiCK

 Summary

-- Iran’s foreign minister said, "There will be no talks with the U.S.," again denying any possibility of negotiations.
+- Iranian Foreign Minister Araghchi said "there will be no talks with the United States," denying the possibility of negotiations.

-- He said Iran is maintaining a hardline stance, demanding a permanent end to the war and compensation for acts of destruction.
+- Araghchi emphasized that Iran is not threatened on security and said it is seeking a permanent end to the war and compensation for acts of destruction.

 Forecast Trend Report by Period

-Iran has once again denied the possibility of negotiations with the United States.
+Iran has again denied the possibility of negotiations with the United States.

 According to Walter Bloomberg on the 25th (local time), Iranian Foreign Minister Araghchi said, "There will be no talks with the United States."

-He stressed, "We have shown that no country can threaten Iran’s security," adding that Iran "demands a permanent end to the war and compensation for acts of destruction."
+He stressed that Iran had "shown that no country can threaten Iran’s security," adding that it "demands a permanent end to the war and compensation for acts of destruction."

-He also added, "The U.S. is sending messages through mediators, but that does not mean negotiations."
+He also added, "The United States is sending messages through intermediaries, but this does not mean negotiations."

-The remarks are interpreted as showing that Iran is still maintaining a hardline stance, contrary to U.S. comments suggesting the possibility of talks.
+The remarks are seen as underscoring that Iran is still maintaining a hard-line stance, contrary to the U.S. side’s references to the possibility of negotiations.

 JH Kim